 Trust Management and Adaptation/ Acceptance Issues

-70% Indians live in rural areas.
+70% of Indians live in rural areas.
 They have major trust issues related to online banking and cashless transactions.
 During the early phase of demonetization, they faced a lot of troubles regarding day to day activities, especially hospital and grocery expenses.

 With CRM software, you can offer 24*7 services, provide rapid response to customer queries, and leverage maximum connectivity with the common people.
-That is how you can gain customers’ trust, so that they can get an uncompromised assurance of security.
+That is how you can gain customers’ trust so that they can get an uncompromised assurance of security.